Ian Charles Lepine (1994) is a poet, novelist, playwright, sculptor, and pianist.

 In 2022, his painting ‘Daphné: la douleur de la victoire’ was selected to appear in the exhibition 'L’Homme et la Nature' organised by the University of Strasbourg.

-In 2023, his sculpture 'Cassandra' was accepted into the Fondazione Boncompagni Permanent Contemporary Art Collection at the Palazzo Boncompagni in Bologna, Italy.
+In 2023, his sculpture 'Cassandra' was accepted into the Fondazione Boncompagni Contemporary Art Collection at the Palazzo Boncompagni in Bologna, Italy.

 In 2017, he founded Ars Fvtvra, a publishing house under which most of his works are distributed.
 His literary production spans over thirty books, featuring theatre, poetry, historical novels, and fantastic tales.
 He has been published in the US, Mexico, Colombia, the U.K., and France.